saurabhthorat/bookoid/terms.md

 WE DO NOT WARRANT, ENDORSE, GUARANTEE, OR ASSUME RESPONSIBILITY FOR ANY PRODUCT OR SERVICE ADVERTISED OR OFFERED BY A THIRD PARTY THROUGH THE BOOKOID SERVICE OR ANY HYPERLINKED WEBSITE OR SERVICE, AND WE WILL NOT BE A PARTY TO OR IN ANY WAY MONITOR ANY TRANSACTION BETWEEN YOU AND THIRD-PARTY PROVIDERS OF PRODUCTS OR SERVICES.

+## Governing Law and Consent to Jurisdiction

+This Agreement is governed by the laws of India, without regard to its conflicts of law provisions; and you hereby consent to the exclusive jurisdiction of courts in Pune, India with respect to all disputes arising out of or relating to the Service.
+In addition, you hereby consent to the exclusive jurisdiction of and venue in such courts for any action commenced by you against us.

 ---

 Please contact me at [saurabhthorat95@gmail.com](mailto:saurabhthorat95@gmail.com) with any questions regarding this Agreement.